-In 2022, our industry and the broader economy continued to experience supply chain challenges, including shortages in raw materials and components, labor shortages and transportation constraints, leading to product delays, backlogged orders and longer lead times.
-Russia's invasion of Ukraine, and the related sanctions imposed against Russia and Russian interests, have further disrupted global supply chains and exacerbated existing material and product shortages, inflationary cost pressures, and logistics and capacity constraints.
-While we continue to aggressively and proactively manage these supply chain issues, we have experienced, and may continue to experience, some delays in receiving products from our suppliers.
+Since the start of the COVID-19 pandemic, our industry and the broader economy experienced supply chain challenges, including shortages in raw materials and components, labor shortages and transportation constraints, leading to product delays, backlogged orders, increased transportation cost and longer lead times.
+In 2023, we saw varying degrees of supply chain improvements, with manufacturers adjusting their production footprints through diversification, reshoring, nearshoring and other strategies designed at mitigating supply chain risks, alongside continued volatility in the availability of certain raw materials, components and products.
+While we continue to aggressively and proactively manage supply chain developments, we have experienced, and may continue to experience, some delays in receiving products from our suppliers.
 We cannot be certain that particular products will be available to us, or available in quantities sufficient to meet customer demand.
-Continued product shortages and delays could impair our ability to make scheduled deliveries to our customers in a timely manner and cause us to be at a competitive disadvantage.
+Any product shortages and delays could impair our ability to make scheduled deliveries to our customers in a timely manner and cause us to be at a competitive disadvantage.

-The product shortages and delays in deliveries, along with other factors such as price inflation and higher transportation costs, have resulted in price increases from our suppliers.
+Product shortages and delays in deliveries, along with other factors such as price inflation and higher transportation costs, could result in price increases from our suppliers.
 We may be unable to pass these price increases on to our customers, which could erode our profit margins.
-These supply chain constraints, increased product costs and inflationary pressures could continue or escalate in the future, for example if the Russia-Ukraine and other geopolitical conflicts escalate or are further prolonged, which would have an adverse impact on our business and results of operations.
+Supply chain constraints, increased product costs and inflationary pressures could continue or escalate in the future, for example if the Russia-Ukraine, Middle East and other geopolitical conflicts escalate or are further prolonged, which would have an adverse impact on our business and results of operations.